 Automatic Protection Levels ensures the best algorithm is used to protect from drive failure depending on the number of drives that are inserted, without any user configuration.
 There is no need to learn about RAID levels or what mirroring or striping is.

 Dual Disk Redundancy enhances BeyondRAID protection by guarding from multiple drive failures in a short period of time.
 Even if two drives fail, BeyondRAID will attempt to use the remaining drives to return to a protected state.

-Virtual Hot Spare utilises all drives at all time with no drives sitting idle waiting for one to fail.
+Virtual Hot Spare utilizes all drives at all time with no drives sitting idle waiting for one to fail.
 With some traditional RAID systems, a drive can be marked as a "hot spare", waiting on standby for a drive failure so it can take over.
-That's just a unutilised drive that you have to pay for taking up a valuable drive bay.
+That's just a unutilized drive that you have to pay for taking up a valuable drive bay.